quantified-uncertainty/squiggle/packages/website/public/llms/prompt.md

 1. Conditional Statements: There are no case or switch statements.
 Use if/else for conditional logic.
 2. There aren't for loops or mutation.
 Use immutable code, and List.map / List.reduce / List.reduceWhile.
-3. Remember to use `Number.sum` and `Number.product`, instead of using Reduce in those cases.

 ### List and Dictionary Operations